 (Dubai, United Arab Emirates)

-"Hi, I am a breastfeeding mom for 6 months now.
+"Hi, I have been a breastfeeding mom for six months now.

-I feel so thirsty every time I breastfeed, to the point that my mouth is extremely dry.
+I feel so thirsty every time I breastfeed, to the point that my mouth is parched.
 I want to know if this is normal.

 Does breastfeeding make you thirsty?"